Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part III: Fractures

 \begin{example} Let $B$ and $(T_B^L,T_B^R)$ be as in Example \ref{ex:fracturing}.
 Let

 By computing $\tau_2^-$, we find that

 A simple calculation verifies that $\cC_B$ is a $(T_B^L, T_B^R,2)$-fractured subcategory.
-Since $T_B^{\La}$ is projective, it is a left $n$-cluster tilting subcategory.
-For the convenience of the reader who might want to verify those claims, we give the Auslander-Reiten quiver of $B$ where we encircle the indecomposable modules which are in $\cC_B$:
+Since $T_B^{L}$ is projective, it is a left $n$-cluster tilting subcategory.
+For the convenience of the reader who might want to verify those claims, we give the Aus\-lan\-der--Rei\-ten quiver of $B$ where we encircle the indecomposable modules which are in $\cC_B$:

 \end{example}